French frigate Piémontaise

 Piémontaise was a 40-gun Consolante-class frigate of the French Navy.
-She served as a commerce raider in the Indian Ocean until her capture in March 1808.
-She then served with the British Royal Navy in the East Indies until she was broken up in Britain in 1813.
+She served as a commerce raider in the Indian Ocean until her capture by the Royal Navy in March 1808.
+Commissioned into the British navy as HMS Piedmontaise, she served in the East Indies until she was broken up in England in 1813.

 French service

 Piémontaise was built by Enterprise Étheart at Saint Malo to a design by François Pastel.